StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Similarly, a dependency [ParetoSmoothedImportanceSampling.jl](https://github.com/StatisticalRethinkingJulia/ParetoSmoothedImportanceSampling.jl) is used which provides PSIS and WAIC statistics for model comparison.

 ## Versions

+As listed in issue [#145](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl/issues/145#issue-1064657635) recently it was noticed that some very old Jupyter notebook files are still present which makes an inital download, e.g. when `dev`-ing the package, rather long.
+This is not a problem when you just `add` the package.

+I am planning to address that in v5.

 ### Version 4